 A powerful, feature-rich image editor that enhances, manages, and prints your digital photos

 What is an HDR photo?
 HDR photos are also called as High-Dynamic-Range photos, they are basically produced by shooting a set of standard pictures with the help of exposure bracketing, and then you can merge them into an HDR image.
 The HDR photography is widely applied in photos captured somewhere the light is not balanced enough.
 For example, on the seaside when it is dusk, the sunset will lead unwanted reflection that makes your photo to be unnatural: some parts are too bright while others are too dark.
-People can improve the unbalance with HDR camera feature or HDR photo software, ArcSoft PhotoStudio is an outstanding one among them.
+People can improve the unbalance with HDR camera feature or HDR photo software, among all the photo editing programs, ArcSoft PhotoStudio is an outstanding one.

 How does HDR photo software process these unnatural pictures?
 The smart sensor in the program will find the parts in which there are the most gradations and add polish to its less natural parts, always get help from other photos.
 So we need at least three photos to enhance one.
 In this way, we can get photos with abundant gradation levels even in strong light contrast surroundings.
 Now follow us to make remarkable HDR photos with PhotoStudio editor.